-- The average number of jobs reachable represents the total jobs accessible from EJ flagged TAZ to every other TAZ - To get the average job accessibility per person only EJ population residing within the EJ areas are considered. - 2.
-For all other projects
+- The average number of jobs reachable represents the total jobs accessible from EJ flagged TAZ to every other TAZ - To get the average job accessibility per person only EJ population residing within the EJ areas are considered.

 The change in average job accessibility per person for Environmental Justice (EJ) population is not measured for freight and rail projects.